rxzx33/yt_idea_analyzer/READ_ME.md

 Your API keys are stored locally in your browser session and are never sent to any server, ensuring that API costs are associated with your own account.

-## How to Use This Application
+## Cara Menggunakan Aplikasi Ini

 1. Get your YouTube Data API and Google Gemini API keys (instructions below)
 2. Navigate to the "Setup API Keys" page
 3. Enter and save your API keys (they'll be stored in your browser session)
+4. Navigate to the "Setup Channel Context" page
+5. Enter and save your channel information for personalized analysis
-4. Go to the "Analyze Content" page
+6. Go to the "Analyze Content" page
-5. Input your YouTube Shorts content idea in the text field
+7. Input your YouTube Shorts content idea in the text field
-6. Choose whether to filter results for Shorts content only
+8. Choose whether to filter results for Shorts content only
-7. Click "Analisa Ide Konten" (Analyze Content Idea)
+9. Click "Analisa Ide Konten" (Analyze Content Idea)
-8. Wait for the analysis to complete
+10. Wait for the analysis to complete
-9. View the AI-generated recommendations and insights
+11. View the AI-generated recommendations and insights

+⚠️ **Important**: Both API Keys and Channel Context must be set up before you can perform content analysis.

 ## Getting API Keys